The UC Davis Health Paid Time Off Program promotes and enhances work-life objectives of the university.

 Holiday time and compensatory time off are not a part of the PTO bank.

-The ESL Bank consists of paid hours that accrue up to 48 hours (based on 50 percent of an employee’s current sick leave accrual rate) of earned sick leave per year for full-time employees that is used for extended illnesses and approved bereavement leave.
+The EST Bank consists of paid hours that accrue up to 48 hours (based on 50 percent of an employee’s current sick leave accrual rate) of earned sick leave per year for full-time employees that is used for extended illnesses and approved bereavement leave.
+(Note: EST is different than Extended Sick Leave (ESL), which is part of the Workers' Compensation program.)
 The amount of sick leave accrued is prorated for employees who work less than full-time.
-ESL may be used after the first three consecutive days of absence due to illness, with the amount prorated for less-than-full-time employees.
+EST may be used after the first three consecutive days of absence due to illness, with the amount prorated for less-than-full-time employees.

-ESL also may be used for family and medical leaves of absence, and for bereavement leave, consistent with the University of California’s Absence from Work Policy.
-There is no maximum cap on ESL accruals.
+EST also may be used for family and medical leaves of absence, and for bereavement leave, consistent with the University of California’s Absence from Work Policy.
+There is no maximum cap on EST accruals.

 The following examples illustrate how sick time should be charged for employees with appointments of 76% or greater: